IndigoOliveSoftware/XamarinWPFSamples/AndroidReadMe.md

 # IndigoOliveWPFVISX.vsix and Android

-If you use the IndigoOliveWPFVSIX.vsix MasterDetailPCLMaps installer and you run Xamarin.Forms version 2.3.4.231(Default).
-If you change to a newer version you will need to adjust the Android app as follows:
+If you use the IndigoOliveWPFVSIX.vsix MasterDetailPCLMaps or the IndigoOliveNETVSIX.vsix MasterDetailNETMaps installer and you run Xamarin.Forms version 2.3.4.231(Default) or Xamarin.Forms version 2.5.0.91635(NET).
+If you change to a newer or older version you will need to adjust the Android app as follows:

 ## AndroidManifest.xml